1998 British Grand Prix: Post-race

 Following the race a dispute arose surrounding the circumstances of Michael Schumacher being issued with and serving his penalty.
 His team argued that the penalty should have been issued within 25 minutes of the incident but instead they were informed after 31 minutes.
 They also argued that the hand-written notification was unclear as to which penalty was actually being issued: a stop-and-go, or a 10-second addition to Schumacher's race time, though the FIA's International Court of Appeal later clarified that it was the latter.
 The stewards then decided to nevertheless apply the 10-second addition, post-race.
 However, the added time penalty can only be used to punish an infraction in the last 12 laps of a Grand Prix, and so did not apply here.
 The stewards eventually rescinded the penalty altogether.

 A protest was lodged by McLaren-Mercedes who felt Ferrari cheated by not having Schumacher serve the penalty, but this was rejected by the FIA.
-At the hearing for the protest the International Court of Appeal confirmed that the stewards have made several mistakes in issuing a 10-second time penalty for an incident that happened outside of the last 12 laps of a race while exceeding the allowed time limit for the notification of a penalty having been issued.
+At the hearing for the protest the International Court of Appeal confirmed that the stewards had made several mistakes in issuing a 10-second time penalty for an incident that happened outside of the last 12 laps of a race while exceeding the allowed time limit for the notification of a penalty having been issued.
 As a result of their mistakes, the three stewards involved handed in their licenses at an extraordinary meeting of the FIA World Council.